 It also has a collection of artifacts from the Dutch Protestant congregation that was there in 1635 that is very elegant and simply amazing.

 The Rif Fort and adjoining museum is one of the UNESCO World Heritage sites that you will want to visit in Curacao.
 It is located in the center of Willemstad, which is also on the UNESCO list as a World Heritage city.

 While it is a wonderful shopping area, it is more importantly an area that brings the island’s rich history to life.
 You will get the best experience here if you realize that you are seeing history in motion while you visit the shops and eateries.

 Best Time to Visit Curacao

-Most visitors travel to Curacao between December and April, which means hotel rates and airfare will be higher and there will be more tourists vying for space on the beach.
-May to November is considered off-peak season and is the best time to visit if you are looking for a bargain.
+Most visitors travel to Curacao between December and April.
+During this period hotel rates and airfare will be higher and there will be more tourists vying for space on the beach.
+May to November is considered an off-peak season and is the best time to visit if you are looking for a bargain.

 Many people who visit Curcao also plan a hop over to nearby Aruba!
 If that includes you, here are some suggestions about things to do in Aruba to help you plan your trip.
 Happy Travels!